Legionaire13/fend-project-memory-game/README.md

 * [Contributing](#contributing)

 ## Instructions
-1. To start this game you can follow the link below: https://legionaire13.github.io/fend-project-memory-game/
+1. To start the game you can follow this link: https://legionaire13.github.io/fend-project-memory-game/

 2. How to play the game